Referee (association football): Positioning and responsibilities

-The predominant system of positioning and division of responsibility used by football match officials throughout the world is known as the Diagonal system of control (DSC).
+The predominant system of positioning and division of responsibility used by football match officials throughout the world is known as the "diagonal system of control" (DSC).

 The referee has final decision-making authority on all matters.
 The referee is assisted by two assistant referees who advise the referee.
 An assistant referee's judgement is enforced only if the referee accepts that judgement, and the referee has the authority to unilaterally overrule an assistant referee.
 The referee is the only official empowered with starting and stopping play, and meting out disciplinary actions such as cautions or send-offs.

 The two assistant referees are instructed by the referee to each patrol half of a single touchline on opposite sides of the field.
 For example, on a field running north–south, one assistant referee (AR) would run on the eastern touchline from the north goal line to the halfway line, while the other assistant referee would run on the western touchline from the south goal line to the halfway line.
 In general, the assistant referees' duties would be to indicate (using their flags) when an offside offence has occurred in their half, when a ball has left the pitch, and if a foul has been executed out of the view of the referee (typically in their quadrant of the field).
 Generally, the ARs will position themselves in line with either the second to last opponent or the ball – whichever is closer to the goal line – to better judge offside infractions.
 However, the assistant referee will have specific positioning with respect to corner kicks, penalty kicks, and throw-ins.

 The referee patrols the length of the field to cover the ground not covered by their two assistants, generally running in a diagonal pattern from the southeast quadrant of the field towards the northwest quadrant; hence the term "diagonal system of control" (DSC).
-Note that this pattern is not a specific route but a general guideline that should be modified to the style of play, nature of the game, the location of play at a given time, etc. In some cases the referee may even exit the field if it aids in their decision-making ability.
+This pattern is not a specific route but a general guideline that should be modified to the style of play, nature of the game, the location of play at a given time, etc. In some cases the referee may even exit the field if it aids in their decision-making ability.
 The main idea is that the referee and assistants using the DSC should be able to position themselves quickly and easily to observe the important aspects of play (offside, ball in or out of play, goal-scoring opportunities, challenges for the ball) from multiple angles with multiple sets of eyes.

-Note that the description above refers to a left diagonal system of control, known as "running a left" or "standard diagonal".
+The description above refers to a left diagonal system of control, known as "running a left" or "standard diagonal".
 If, before the match, the centre referee on this field decides to run from southwest to northeast, then the assistants must position themselves accordingly and the result will be a right diagonal system of control, otherwise referred to as "running a right" or "reverse diagonal".